-- Ability to implement environmental and natural resource monitoring techniques.
+- Ability to collect natural resource and visitor use data.

-- Practical knowledge of backcountry travel, natural resources, and land management operations sufficient to perform work assignments within wilderness.
+- Practical knowledge of backcountry travel, natural resources, and land management operations sufficient to perform work assignments within backcountry settings.

 - Ability to work under arduous physical conditions.

-- Ability to identify invasive plant species, conduct trail assessments, utilize primitive tools, perform trail and campsite maintenance, and use a handheld GPS device for data collection.
+- Ability to identify invasive plant species, conduct trail assessments, utilize primitive tools, perform trail and campsite maintenance and restoration, and use a data collection application.

-- Ability to coordinate and lead volunteer crews.
+- Ability to recruit, coordinate and lead volunteer crews.

-- Ability to work both independently and with a team, including coordination with New Mexico Wild and Forest Service staff.
+- Ability to work both independently and with a team, including coordination with New Mexico Wild and federal agency staff.

-- Knowledge of ArcGIS and other mapping software and data analysis is a plus
+- Experience with ArcGIS and other mapping software and data collection applications is a plus.

-- Access to personal vehicle for travel to and from work sites will be required for some positions.
+- Access to personal vehicles for travel to and from work sites will be required for some positions.
 Mileage for work-related activities will be reimbursed.

 Work is performed primarily in the field, often in remote backcountry locations for multiple days at a time.
 Field work includes risk of injury from falls, strains, insect bites and includes exposure to inclement weather.
 Work will be full time and conducted in 8-day/80-hour hitches during the field season, which will require work during some weekends, holidays, and occasionally evenings.
 Light office duties will be performed at assigned work locations.
 Overnight travel will be required to complete duties between 50% and 100% of work time during the field season.
 Safety equipment is required and will be provided in accordance with applicable federal agency job hazard analyses.
 Employer-provided housing is not available.